 My ESL students are extremely dedicated and hungry for knowledge.
 They value their education and book sessions with me every week to help improve their speaking and listening skills.
 The progress that some of my students have made in the last year is phenomenal.
 My very first student was a non-speaking ESL student a year ago.
 Now, this same student is speaking in full sentences, holding dialogues with me, and reading books!
 (If you subscribe to the email list on the website, you will have access to watch some of my FULL sessions with this student and see for yourself his progress)!

-So, you may be wondering how on Earth do I teach these students effectively with only a Special Education background.
+So, you may be wondering how on Earth I teach these students effectively with only a Special Education background.
 Well, honestly it took some trial and error, but I have perfected a structured scope and sequence that works for my beginning, intermediate, and advanced ESL students.
 I worked for other ESL companies so I was familiar with the basics of ESL teaching methodologies.
-I also am familiar with Google Translate and had to use it several times.
+I also am familiar with Google Translate and have used it several times.
 As a Special Education teacher, I am used to breaking down lessons to meet the needs of students.
-I have also taught several ESL students that qualified for Special Education services in the public school, and I used all of my past experiences to help me with my current students.
+I have also taught several ESL students who qualified for Special Education services in the public school, and I used all of my past experiences to help me with my current students.

 So if you didn't know, now you know that Holmes Tutoring is open to receiving ESL students.
 Please send me an email if you have any questions about the scope and sequence of the ESL classes at Holmes Tutoring or if you would like some samples of the content.